WordPress/gutenberg/docs/how-to-guides/designers/block-design.md

 Stick to a single imperative sentence with an action + subject format.
 Examples:

--   Start with the building block of all narrative.
+-   Start with the basic building block of all narrative.
 -   Introduce new sections and organize content to help visitors (and search engines) understand the structure of your content.
 -   Create a bulleted or numbered list.